 Aviatrix supports the GCP Shared VPC model and build the cloud and multi-cloud transit networking architecture to provide enterprise grade routing, service insertion, hybrid connectivity and traffic engineering for the workload VMs.
 There are number of different deployment model possible but we will focus on two designs with GCP Shared VPC network.

-- Suited for small, PoC or lab deployments where the networking is kept very simple
+This is suited for small, PoC or lab deployments where the networking is kept very simple

-- Recommended model for the enterprises
+- This is the recommended model for the enterprises

 - The Aviatrix Transit and Spoke GWs are deployed inside the host-project in their respective vpc network

 - These vpc networks are not shared but stay local to the host project

 - The workloads vpc networks are created inside the host project and shared with the service/tenant VPCs using the GCP shared VPC network